black-parrot/black-parrot/docs/interface_specification.md

 Each LCE Request is processed by a single CCE, and requests are processed in the order they arrive at the CCE.
-When a new request arrives, the CCE performs a sequence of operations including reading the coherence directory, checking the associated way group's pending bit, invalidating the block from LCEs, writing back the LRU block from the requesting LCE, and providing the cache block data and tag to the requesting LCE.
+When a new request arrives, the CCE performs a sequence of operations including reading the coherence directory, checking the associated way group's pending bit, invalidating or downgrading the block from LCEs, writing back the LRU block from the requesting LCE, and providing the cache block data and tag to the requesting LCE.
 In order to preserve correctness of the coherence protocol, the CCE must perform certain operations before others.

-* The CCE must wait for the pending bit to be cleared before it begins processing an LCE request to preserve the memory consistency model.

-* The CCE must invalidate the requested cache block from all other LCEs prior to making the block valid and usable in the requesting LCE.

-* The CCE must write back any dirty cache blocks in the LCEs before it is overwritten by new data to ensure writes are not lost in the system.

-### LCE Request Flow

-At a high level, a coherence request is processed as described in the following list of steps.
+At a high level, a coherence request is processed as described by the following list of steps.
 Each step may include multiple substeps, and it may be possible to overlap actions of certain steps.
 The amount of concurrency between independent requests is dependent on the complexity of the CCE implementation.
 In the simplest form, all requests to a single CCE are processed in the order received.
 In a complex implementation, it is only necessary to serialize requests to each way group,